ReidTissing/IncrementalSave/README.md

 # IncrementalSave
-A python add-on for auto-incremental saving of projects (like in Cinema4D and other software).
+A Blender add-on for auto-incremental saving of projects (like in Cinema4D and other software) created in Python 3.6.

 ## Installation